dotfurther/OpenDiscoverPlatformCaseStudy/README.md

 # Open Discover® Platform Case Study
-## Open Discover Platform is a higher level of document content extraction/processing built upon the Open Discover SDK for .NET.
+## Open Discover Platform is a higher level of document content extraction/processing API built upon the Open Discover SDK for .NET.
 ### This repository show cases the following:
   - Using the Open Discover Platform API to process the Enron Microsoft Outlook PST Data Set published by EDRM and ZL Technologies, Inc.
   - Using a document database to store, index, and query the output produced by the Open Discover Platform API.
 In the study we use [RAVENDB 5.1](https://ravendb.net/) as our document database.
 RAVENDB 5.1 now allows for text attachments to be indexed; however, for this case study extracted text will be stored as a document record property and indexed.